Pahari-Pothwari

-The language is transitional between Hindko and standard Punjabi and is mutually intelligible with both.
+The group is transitional between Hindko and Majhi-based Standard Punjabi and is mutually intelligible with both.
 There have been efforts at cultivation as a literary language, although a local standard has not been established yet.
+The Shahmukhi script is used to write the language, such as in the works of Punjabi poet Mian Muhammad Bakhsh.

 Grierson in his early 20th-century Linguistic Survey of India assigned it to a so-called "northern cluster" of Lahnda (Western Punjabi), but this classification, as well as the validity of the Lahnda grouping in this case, have been called into question.
-In a sense all Lahnda varieties, and standard Punjabi are "dialects" of a "greater Punjabi" macrolanguage.
+In a sense all Lahnda varieties, and Standard Punjabi are "dialects" of a "Greater Punjabic" macrolanguage.

 Geographic distribution and dialects

 There are at least three major dialects: Pothwari, Mirpuri and Pahari.
 (Note: According to Lothers & Lothers (2010).
 Abbasi (2010) adds as a fourth dialect the Poonchi spoken from Poonch to the Neelam Valley.
 Yet another classification is reportedly presented in Karnai (2007).)

 The dialects are mutually intelligible, but the difference between the northernmost and the southernmost dialects (from Muzaffarabad and Mirpur respectively) is enough to cause difficulties in understanding.